RelationalAI/rai-tokenflow-tutorial/installation.md

 For certain use cases you will be working through a Snowflake Notebook.
 To this end, you will need a Python package that allows for interfacing between the Snowflake Notebooks.
 We will show you how and where to upload this package at a later step together with the code and the data.

+> [!NOTE]
+> You may ask a RelationalAI representative to give you this file if you don't have access to the source code.
+For your convenience a version has been provided in the [/for_stage](/for_stage/) folder but it is advisable to ask a RelationalAI representative for the latest version.

-For now, you can build this package following the steps below in a shell.
+You can build this package following the steps below in a shell.
 You will need `Python >= 3.9` and `pip` installed for the following to work.

-> [!NOTE]
-> You may ask a Relational AI representative to give you this file if you don't have access to the source code.

 ```sh
 # clone the code